-– The ”tailor made” approach allows us to pay more attention to the individual characteristics of each employee.
-We adapt this approach to everyone, taking into account age group, life experience and personal aspirations, all in line with the role that employees play in the company.
-Depending on the fulfillment of criteria, for the sake of stimulation and satisfaction, we prepare a large number of workshops, training courses and conferences, as well as additional formal education in accordance with individual and company needs.
-We are proud of our applying of this approach in our company, because it impacts directly on a positive working atmosphere, team spirit and the attitude of employees towards their job, as well as interpersonal relations within the company.
+– The ”tailor-made” approach allows us to pay more attention to the individual characteristics of each employee.
+We adopt this approach to everyone, taking into account age group, life experience and personal aspirations, all in line with the role that employees play in the company.
+Depending on the fulfilment of criteria, for the sake of stimulation and satisfaction, we prepare a large number of workshops, training courses and conferences, as well as additional formal education in accordance with individual and company needs.
+We are proud of our applying of this approach in our company because it impacts directly on a positive working atmosphere, team spirit and the attitude of employees towards their job, as well as interpersonal relations within the company.

 We are proud of our teams in Belgrade, Novi Sad and Zaječar, because they have made it possible for HEINEKEN to take a leading position, and our task is to continue motivating them, educating them and creating the best possible conditions for their work